bundlewrap/bundlewrap/docs/content/misc/faq.md

 ### Is there a probing mechanism like Ohai?

 No. BundleWrap is meant to be very push-focused.
 The node should not have any say in what configuration it will receive.
-If you disagree with this ideology and really need data from the node beforehand, you can use a [hook](../repo/hooks.md) to gather the data and populate `node.metadata`.

 <br>